DarkTechnomancer/darktechnomancer.github.io/README.md

 - hackAnalyzeThreads gives you the number of threads required to steal a *specific* amount of money from the server.
 - growthAnalyze is the most complicated of the lot, and returns the approximate number of threads it would take to multiply the money in the server by the given value.
 For example, if you give it 2, then it tells you how many threads it takes to double the money on the server, 3 for triple, and so on.

 You'll note that I said "approximate."
 That's probably throwing up some red flags, so I'll explain: growthAnalyze has some eccentricities.
-Each grow operation actually adds $1 per thread and *then* multiplies, and since the server will be at max money when we do the calculations, this can result in underestimated thread counts if the server funds get extremely low.
+Each grow task actually adds $1 per thread and *then* multiplies, and since the server will be at max money when we do the calculations, this can result in underestimated thread counts if the server funds get extremely low.
 For practical purposes, this is almost always going to be good enough, but if you want better accuracy, there is an alternative in the Formulas API:

     ns.formulas.hacking.growThreads(server, player, targetValue);
 This function will give you the number of threads required to take a server from its current value up to a target (usually its moneyMax value).
 This is much better, but requires some setup (and formulas), it takes a server object, not a hostname, which you can get from `ns.getServer(hostname)` and a player object `ns.getPlayer()`.
 You'll need to make sure that the simulated server has its funds set to the exact amount that you expect a hack to put it to (not just the amount you're *trying* to take.